-The main object we work with in analysis is the set of real numbers.
-As this set is so fundamental, often much time is spent on formally constructing the set of real numbers.
-However, we take an easier approach and we will assume that a set with the correct properties exists.
-The three key properties of the real numbers is that it is an ordered set, it is complete with respect to this order, and it is also a field.
-Let us start with order.
+In analysis, the main object we work with is the set of real numbers.
+As this set is so fundamental, often much time is spent formally constructing the set of real numbers.
+However, we take an easier approach, and we will assume that a set with the correct properties exists.
+The three key properties of the real numbers is that it is an ordered set, it is complete with respect to this order, and it is a field compatible with this order.
+We start with order.

 An ordered set is a set \(S\) together with a relation \(<\) such that